Smoked Pulled Beef Using Chuck Roast

 - Classic Salt & Pepper: If you’re not sure.
 Texas definitely knows its flavors when it comes to BBQ beef.
 Stick with the basics and it will absolutely work well.

-Place your seasoned chuck roast in the smoker, preheated for 250°F.
+Place your seasoned chuck roast in the smoker, preheated to 250°F.

 Spritz the chuck roast with a little liquid along the way, specifically after the first hour.
 This helps the edges from drying out.

-Similar to brisket, chuck roast tends to plateau with its internal temperature at 165°F.
+Similar to brisket, chuck roast tends to “stall” with its internal temperature at 165-175°F.

-Place the chuck roast in a skillet or foil pan, and add some broth and sliced onions before increasing the temperature to 265°F. You’ll be cooking it like this the rest of the way until about 200-205°F.
+Place the chuck roast in a skillet or foil pan, and add some broth and sliced onions before increasing the temperature to 265°F. You’ll be cooking it like this the rest of the way until about 205°F, for about another 3-4 hours.
+(7-8 hours in total)

 Make sure the vessel you use is wrapped tightly with heavy-duty aluminum foil, or a lid that fits.